 All residents are required to have health insurance in order to live in the residence halls.
 You will be automatically charged for student health insurance each semester.
-If you already have adequate health insurance, you may file a Waiver online by visiting https:// stmarytx.myahpcare.com/ after June 1st, or contacting the Student Health Center prior to the deadline date, which is the 12th class day of each semester).
-Note: International students with embassy-sponsored or US employee-sponsored plans are the only health insurance plans that will be accepted for waiver consideration.
+If you already have adequate health insurance, you may file a Waiver online by visiting https:// stmarytx.myahpcare.com/ after June 1st, or contacting the Student Health Center prior to the deadline date (the 12th class day of each semester).

+Note: For International students only embassy-sponsored or US employee sponsored plans will be accepted for waiver consideration.

-For more information, call the Student Health Center at 210-436-3506, or go to www.stmarytx.edu/healthcenter.
+For more information, call the Student Health Center at 210-436-3506, or go to the Student Health Center Gateway page.